TERMS & CONDITIONS

 Delivery takes place on the earlier of the time our product passes into your or your agent’s exclusive physical control, when you collect the product or arrange for their collection from us or when ownership of our product has passed to you.

-We will be entitled to cancel orders without notice if delivery of order cannot be taken within 48 hours of placing the order, unless otherwise agreed by us.
+We will, acting reasonably, be entitled to cancel orders without notice if delivery of order cannot be taken within 48 hours of placing the order, unless otherwise agreed by us.
 Our prices are shown exclusive of delivery costs.
-Delivery costs are payable in addition to the price of our product and must be paid by you at the same time as you pay for our product.

 Any date for delivery of our product indicated by us is an estimated date for delivery only.
-We are under no liability for any loss or damage, however it arises, and you may not treat the relevant purchase order or these terms and conditions as terminated, if the product is not delivered by that date.
+Subject to any gross negligence, fraud, criminal conduct or wilful misconduct by us under these terms and conditions, we are under no liability for any loss or damage, however it arises as a result of delayed delivery, and you may not treat the relevant purchase order or these terms and conditions as terminated, if the product is not delivered by that date.

 We may charge you storage, handling and re-delivery fees if you are unable to take delivery of our product at the time we deliver our product to you.